 - Rachel Coalition, with support from the State of NJ Victim Assistance Grant, published a guide for victims of domestic violence and service providers in both Spanish and English.
 The guide explains the legal process for domestic violence cases in New Jersey and includes information about safety planning and community resources.
 Click here (need latest copy) to download a complete version of the Legal Handbook in English.

 - Guia por Victimas de Violencia Familiar (need latest copy) (Spanish language Guide for Victims of Domestic Violence.)

-- Rachel Coalition’s Legal Committee advocates to improve the laws and legal system for victims of domestic violence.
+- Rachel Coalition’s Legal Committee educates legislators, court staff, and the community to improve the laws and legal system for victims of domestic violence.

 Rachel Coalition raises awareness about domestic violence by providing resources, training, education and outreach programs for the community including schools, community groups, medical professionals and synagogues.

 The annual Rachel Coalition Women to Women Luncheon features a keynote speaker and is generously supported by The Florin Education Series Fund.